wanglin86769/js-archiver-client/README.md

 * Batch operation for PV rename
 * Batch operation for PV delete but keep the data

-The following additional functions are alse provided,
+The following additional functions are also provided,

 * List PVs that are being archived in Archiver Appliance
 * Export PVs that are being archived in Archiver Appliance to Microsoft Excel file